When you hit your 40s, the best thing about aging is that you know yourself better than ever. You want to look good and feel great for yourself.

 2. Hone your eye for details that make an outfit stylish.

 Notice the people around you and on TV that look stylish.
 See how they put together an outfit.
 And notice the little touches that make an outfit stand out.
+Do they push up their sleeves?
+What jewelry and accessories are they wearing?

 3. Identify your signature style.